niczus/SP1/README.md

 # SP1
-Seed Project form The Last Mile
+Seed Project from The Last Mile